Investing News Network Your trusted source for investing success

 The primary function of central banks is to promote stability and foster economic growth.
 As currencies become increasingly devalued, banks must ensure their respective economies don’t flounder.
 As such, gold is used to control the size and speed of market growth.

-Using Chinese and Russian central bank gold buying as an example, a Global Bullion report explains that emerging economies are especially exposed to free market excesses and use gold to offset the risk.
+Emerging and developing economies (EMDEs) such as China and Russia are especially exposed to free market excesses and the US dollar, and central banks use gold to offset the risk.

 Which central banks hold the most gold?

 The US Federal Reserve tops the list of central bank gold buyers.
-The US holds 8,133.46 MT of the yellow metal, more than doubling second place Germany’s number of 3,355.14 MT.
+The US holds 8,133.46 metric tons of gold, more than doubling second place Germany’s number of 3,352.65 metric tons.

 Where do central banks store gold?